makrai/notes/ignat-2305-perspective-nlp-llm-PhD.md

 # 3 Reasoning 4

-* reasoning types, including deductive, inductive, abductive, quantitative, causal, and moral reasoning.
-Improving reasoning skills in NLP is vital for
+* reasoning types, including
+  deductive, inductive, abductive, quantitative, causal, and moral reasoning
-* tasks such as question answering, reading comprehension, and dialogue systems, as it can enhance a model’s generalization ability in unseen
+* tasks such as
+  question answering, reading comprehension, and dialogue systems
-* from early rule-based and symbolic approaches to statistical methods in the 1990s, which utilized probabilistic models and machine learning algorithms.
-  In recent years, deep learning and neural networks have revolutionized the
+* from early rule-based and symbolic approaches to statistical methods in the 1990s, which utilized probabilistic models and machine learning algorithms In recent years, deep learning and neural networks have revolutionized the
-* challenges remain in attaining humanlike reasoning and generalization
+* challenges remain in attaining human-like reasoning and generalization

 ## Gaps

-* impressive performance on many reasoning benchmarks (Brown+ 2020b; Ouyang+ 2022; Zhang+ 2022; Touvron+ 2023a; OpenAI, 2023), there are still several
+* impressive performance on many reasoning benchmarks (Brown+ 2020b; Ouyang+ 2022; Zhang+ 2022; Touvron+ 2023a; OpenAI, 2023)
-* formal reasoning (Jin+ 2022b; Stolfo+ 2023; Jin+ 2023a), as we often see LLMs
+* formal reasoning (Jin+ 2022b; Stolfo+ 2023; Jin+ 2023a)
-  * errors that a formal or symbolic system would not make.
+  * errors that a formal or symbolic system would not make
-* lack grounding in real-world experiences when reasoning (Ignat+ 2021).
+* lack grounding in real-world experiences when reasoning (Ignat+ 2021)
-* distinguishing empirical knowledge and rational reasoning: how LLMs reason?
+* distinguishing empirical knowledge and rational reasoning: how do LLMs reason?

 ## Research Directions